Best outdoor speakers 2019: portable and wireless

 You might be a fan Sunday brunch on the patio, long hikes in the hills or taking the party out onto the balcony – even in the rain.
 Or you might just want to listen to podcasts while you're sweeping leaves from the driveway.
 Whatever necessitates your music al fresco, there are plenty of portable outdoor speakers that aren't phased by a daily dose of mother nature.

-Fully waterproof speakers are a great beach option and will survive a dip in the sea, while splashproof speakers can shrug off light rain at the barbecue like the best of us.
-Most portable speakers feature carry handles and Bluetooth wireless connectivity.
-Some even offer access to voice assistants, should you need to ask Siri how much longer the stew will take to cook, what the rugby score is, or the chances of rain this weekend in Cornwall.
+Fully waterproof speakers are a great beach-holiday option and will survive a dip in the sea, while splashproof speakers can shrug off light rain along with the best of us.
+Most portable speakers feature carry hooks or handles and Bluetooth wireless connectivity.
+Some models even offer access to voice assistants, should you need to ask Siri how much longer the stew will take to cook, what the rugby score is, or the chances of rain this weekend in Cornwall.

 Dinky models are great for slinging in a backpack, but there are plenty of high-fidelity options if you want to really level up the sound quality.
 Read on to peruse the best outdoor speakers – and choose your new favourite.
 What's more, Black Friday is almost with us again.
 Our advice?
 Familiarise yourself with these, then keep your eyes peeled for bargains.